Series / The Name's The Same

 - Long Runner: Four years is a long time for what was essentially a niche series.

 - "I'd Like To Be" was replaced by "Secret Wish" on September 22, 1953.

 - The panel area was expanded to occupy four celebrities beginning on February 7, 1954, which decreased the payouts to $20 per stumped celebrity...and as a result, stumping the panel only awarded $5 more than it had prior to the change.

 - Beginning on January 10, 1955 the show began using a segment where a relative of a famous celebrity would appear, and the panel had to guess the celebrity.
 Ill-fitting for the show's premise, and not even played every week, it was discontinued on June 13.

-- Product Placement: Compared to some of Name's fellow shows of the era, the sponsor elements were very low-key, consisting of mainly just a company icon (an "S" for Swanson, the mermaid for Chicken of the Sea, etc.) on the default positions of the scoreboard.
+- Compared to some of Name's fellow shows of the era, the sponsor elements were very low-key, consisting of mainly just a company icon (an "S" for Swanson, the mermaid for Chicken of the Sea, etc.) on the default positions of the scoreboard.
 Swanson presented live in-studio frying of its chicken for its commercials, and bits remain in some GSN airings of Lewis reacting to the tempting aroma of fried chicken.